RACV Logo

 Travel Period

 It may come as a surprise that the beloved Irish tune “When Irish Eyes Are Smiling” was written by a trio of American songwriters.
 That’s the moving influence of this enchanting and captivating land.
 So, when are Irish eyes smiling?
 At every moment on this undiscovered tour of Ireland – as you stroll down the lively streets of Dublin, sip Guinness in a boisterous pub on the Dingle Peninsula, take a horse-drawn jaunting-car ride through the Killarney countryside, and even bake scones on a quaint Irish sheep farm near Galway.
 By way of the most dramatic coastal and pastoral scenery, this tour of Ireland leads you to the lesser-known gems of the Emerald Isle as well as the cliffs, castles, and famous crystal you’ve long heard of.
-As you hum along the winding Ring of Kerry and the rocky Aran Islands, this tour of Ireland “will steal your heart away”.
+As you hum along the winding Ring of Kerry and the rocky Aran Islands, this tour of Ireland “will steal your heart away.”
+PLUS, your tour includes our choice of excursions in Waterford so you can plan the day your way.

 Standard inclusions